Not All Needles Are Found: How Fact Distribution and Don't Make It Up Prompts Shape Retrieval, Reasoning, and Hallucination in Long-Context LLMs: Introduction

 \section{Introduction}

-Belief is growing in research and enterprise that long-context Large Language Models (LLMs) could reshape information retrieval.
-As LLMs’ context windows expand, sometimes to 1 million tokens or beyond \cite{kuratov2024babilong, li2024needlebench, zhang2024infbench}, users may bypass complex retrieval pipelines and paste documents or databases directly into prompts for grounded responses.
-LLM Providers now highlight these larger context windows as a competitive edge in the fast-moving AI marketplace \cite{wang2024rethinking}.
+Belief is growing in research and enterprise that long-context Large Language Models (LLMs) could reshape information retrieval and autonomous agent design.
+As foundation models transition to executing multi-step tasks, the extended context window increasingly functions as the agent's working memory.
+With context windows expanding to 1 million tokens or beyond \cite{kuratov2024babilong, li2024needlebench, zhang2024infbench}, users and agentic systems may bypass complex external retrieval pipelines, instead appending tool outputs, documents, or databases directly into the prompt for grounded responses.
+LLM Providers now highlight these larger context windows as a competitive edge in the fast-moving AI marketplace.

 Despite this, it remains unclear how effective and reliable long-context LLMs are for specific use cases.
 While context window size is a key marketing and evaluation metric, its real usability varies by task.
-Recent research shows LLMs’ performance drops as input context grows, especially when relevant information is dispersed \cite{liu2024lost, hsieh2024ruler, yuan2025lveval}, often due to positional effects such as being ``lost-in-the-middle'' \cite{liu2024lost} or ``lost-in-the-later'' \cite{tao2025lostlater}.
-Widespread adoption of these tools could make reliability issues more significant.
+Recent research shows LLMs' performance drops as input context grows, especially when relevant information is dispersed \cite{liu2024lost, hsieh2024ruler, yuan2025lveval}, often due to positional effects such as being ``lost-in-the-middle'' \cite{liu2024lost} or ``lost-in-the-later'' \cite{tao2025lostlater}.
+Widespread adoption of these tools could make reliability issues more significant, especially in highly technical domains where the brute-force method of passing full document sets into context windows incurs prohibitive computational costs and latency \cite{abbineni2026muallm}.

-A key limitation in assessing LLMs is reliance on synthetic corpora or benchmarks such as needle-in-a-haystack (NIAH) tests, in which a single fact is hidden within a long document.
-In real applications, facts are often dispersed, and cross-references are common \cite{gu2024detectbench, agrawal2024multilinguallongcontext}.
-Evaluations that focus on isolated facts may overestimate LLMs’ performance in long contexts, particularly when neglecting latent multi-hop reasoning or the ``Two-Hop Curse'' \cite{balesni2024twohop, yang2024latent}.

-Prompt engineering strategies such as anti-hallucination (AH) instructions, including ``Don’t Make It Up'' and ``Don’t hallucinate,'' are used in production to improve faithfulness \cite{liu2018generating, liang2024mitigate}.
-Their impact on literal extraction, logical inference, and overall faithfulness in long-context settings is not well understood.
-Such prompts may reduce hallucinations but also make models more conservative, leading to failures in extracting or inferring facts \cite{bayat2024factbench, yuan2024lveval, ming2024faith}.
-This raises an important question: how much recall and inference accuracy is sacrificed for lower hallucination risk?